Global Initiatives Grant

 Question 1: What need for capacity building will this project address?
 How will this project enhance the ability of anthropologists in your country, region, or community to have a greater impact within the discipline and the wider world?
 (Limit: 1000 words)

 Question 2: What obstacles to capacity building exist in your country, region, or community?
+What specific obstacle or obstacles is your project addressing and how?
 (Limit: 1000 words)

 Question 5: What will be the afterlife of this project, if successful?
 What lasting impact will it have?
 Could others use or adapt your project design to address similar challenges?
 If so, how?
 (Limit: 500 words)

-Question 6: Will this project require ongoing financial support?
-If so, how will you secure this funding?
+Question 6: Will this project require ongoing financial or administrative support?
+If so, how will you secure this support?
 (Limit: 500 words)

 Optional URL for Access to Figures